Brandon Crawford Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 14th in the league.
+- The Padres pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Padres have the seventh-ranked team ERA across all MLB pitching staffs (3.82).
+- The Padres' 3.83 team ERA ranks sixth among all league pitching staffs.

-- Padres pitchers combine to give up 78 total home runs at a rate of 1.1 per game (to rank 14th in the league).
+- The Padres rank 14th in baseball in home runs given up (79 total, 1.1 per game).

-- His last time out was on Wednesday, May 17 against the Kansas City Royals, when the righty threw two innings, surrendering five earned runs while giving up four hits.
+- The righty last appeared on Saturday against the Tampa Bay Rays, when he tossed five innings, allowing six earned runs while giving up eight hits.

-- In eight games this season, the 33-year-old has a 4.10 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .279 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.